 Conduct a SWOT Analysis

-4. Analyze Your Direct Competitors in Your Farm Area
+4. Analyze Your Direct Competitors

 The harsh reality of the business world is that there are only so many customers out there.
-That means in order for you to expand, you’re going to have to literally take customers from your competition.
+That means that in order for you to expand, you’re going to have to literally take customers from your competition.
 If you want to do this successfully, you’re going to have to do some snooping to find out what they’re doing wrong, and where you can swoop in and offer something better.